floragunncom/search-guard-docs/_content/_docs_configuration_changes/configuration_sgadmin_system_administration.md

 {% include toc.md %}

-sgadmin offers some handy and powerful switches for administering a Search Guard secured Elasticsearch custer.
+sgadmin offers some handy and powerful switches for administering a Search Guard secured OpenSearch/Elasticsearch custer.

 ## Index and replica settings